Trismegiste/Php-Is-Magic/README.md

 ## So what ?

 By combining all these features, I'll try to gather some magic tricks which can be useful, specially when dealing with legacy code.
+I like to think most of the tools provided here are like **simulators** and not always good practices (specially true for design pattern simulators)

+Simulators can be helpful in early stage of development when your design are not finished and you want to test which pattern is suited.
+Well, at least it's better than copy-paste some scripts from an old project :)

+I like to think it looks like an mobile device emulator on your desktop platform: slow, not suited for production but easier than deployment on your smartphone.

+## Doc

+I have provided a readme in each folder of a tool

 ## TODO